Nottingham Forest 0-4 Fulham: Aleksandar Mitrovic double sends Cottagers second in Championship

 - Download Instructions

-Former Blackburn man Cairney replaced Harrison Reed in the Fulham midfield, whilst Jack Colback came into the Forest starting XI in place of on-loan Manchester United midfielder James Garner.
+Cairney replaced Harrison Reed in the Fulham midfield, while Jack Colback came into the Forest starting XI in place of on-loan Manchester United midfielder James Garner.

 Jean Michael Seri's low corner was helped on by Mitrovic which found the outstretched leg of the on-loan Middlesbrough defender.